 That being said, this petite bathroom manages to achieve all three by astutely planning the layout.
 Wasted space in the right hand corner is cornered off with a shower screen and utilised effectively and the freestanding bath is showcased at the back of the room to take advantage of savvy wall-mounted storage.

-Get Rid of Walls for a Modern Shower Room
+14. Opt for a Walk-in Shower Room

 Modern bathroom layouts are taking a leaf out of broken plan notebooks and partitioning off dedicated spaces, rather than creating separate rooms.
 By outsourcing a w/c elsewhere, this bathroom is purely designed for a luxury experience.